Tap Oil Limited provides the following update on the Zola-1 exploration well, offshore Carnarvon Basin, Western Australia.

 The Zola-1 well is located in permit WA-290-P, immediately south of the giant Gorgon gas field in the Carnarvon Basin, Western Australia.
 The well is being drilled in 285 metres of water and the primary Mungaroo Formation target will be intersected at approximately 4,300 metres below sea level.
 Further secondary targets will see the well drilled to a target depth of 5,000 metres.

-Zola-1 is now expected reach the first target depth in approximately 15 days and reach a final total depth in approximately 25 day, on a trouble free basis.
+Zola-1 is planned to take approximately 40-50 days from spud to reach a final total depth of approximately 5,000 metres.
 Upon completion of evaluation the well will be plugged and abandoned in the normal course of offshore operations.

 The Zola prospect is a very large Triassic tilted fault block on trend with the giant Gorgon gas field.
 One of the largest undrilled structural features in the Carnarvon Basin, Zola is covered by high quality newly reprocessed 3D seismic data and is considered a moderate risk prospect.
 Zola is estimated by Tap to contain mean recoverable gas volumes of 1.0 trillion cubic feet with upside potential for 2.0 trillion cubic feet.
 The well will test the gas potential of several top and intra Mungaroo Formation sands – the primary reservoir at Gorgon.
 In addition it is possible that some Jurassic reservoirs may be developed flanking the main Triassic structure.

 Previous drilling in WA-290-P focused on the shallower Jurassic and Cretaceous interval, resulting in the Antiope gas discovery in 2000 and the minor Lauda oil discovery in 2005.